anmode/grabtern-frontend/README.md

 In case you prefer not to install the Prettier extension, there are two helpful commands you can use:

-1) ```npx prettier --check ```.: This command checks your codebase for any formatting issues without making any changes.
+1. `npx prettier --check `.: This command checks your codebase for any formatting issues without making any changes.
 It identifies areas where the formatting may not align with the defined rules.
-2) ```npx prettier --write ``` .: This command automatically fixes the formatting issues in your codebase.
+2. `npx prettier --write ` .: This command automatically fixes the formatting issues in your codebase.
 It applies the appropriate formatting changes to ensure consistency and adherence to the defined style guidelines.
    By utilizing these commands, you can easily verify the formatting of your codebase and address any inconsistencies or style violations, even without having the Prettier extension installed.

 ---

 ## Contributing

 If you'd like to contribute to Grabtern Frontend:-

-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/anmode/grabtern-frontend/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+- If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/anmode/grabtern-frontend/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with necessary changes.
-* Please make sure you check your spelling and grammar.
+- Please make sure you check your spelling and grammar.
-* Create individual PR for each suggestion.
+- Create individual PR for each suggestion.
-* Please also read through the [Code Of Conduct](https://github.com//anmode/grabtern-frontend/main/CODE_OF_CONDUCT.md) before posting your first idea as well.
+- Please also read through the [Code Of Conduct](https://github.com//anmode/grabtern-frontend/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ---

 ### Creating A Pull Request